zzzprojects/docs/entityframework.net/pages/model/required.md

 ---
 PermaID: 1000117
 Title: Entity Framework Required Data Annotation
 MetaDescription: Unlock the power of Entity Framework by using the Required Data Annotations.
-Learn how to set this attribute to specify is mandatory that the property have a value.
+Learn how to set this attribute to specify it is mandatory that the property has a value.
-LastMod: 2023-02-25
+LastMod: 2025-06-17
 Tags: code-first fluent-api data-annotations
 ---